 Frequently Asked Questions

-Logicon fuses four primary data sources: ACLED (Armed Conflict Location and Event Data) for real-time conflict events and fatality counts, UCDP (Uppsala Conflict Data Program) for georeferenced armed conflict data, GDELT (Global Database of Events, Tone and Language) for media event streams and sentiment, and FRED (Federal Reserve Economic Data) for macroeconomic stress indicators.
+Logicon integrates eight OSINT and commercial source connectors.
+Six are active in the production feature vector: UCDP GED (Uppsala Conflict Data Program — primary conflict data, 347K events) for georeferenced armed conflict data, GDELT (Global Database of Events, Tone and Language) for media event streams and sentiment, FRED (Federal Reserve Economic Data) for macroeconomic stress indicators, OpenSanctions for sanctions and PEP monitoring, V-Dem (Varieties of Democracy) for governance indices, and World Bank for structural development indicators.
+ACLED (Armed Conflict Location and Event Data) is available for cross-validation of conflict predictions.
+WGI (Worldwide Governance Indicators) is ingested for Phase 1 wiring.
 All sources are normalised and aligned on a common timeline.

 Accuracy is measured via Brier scores rather than simple hit rates, because Brier scoring rewards well-calibrated probabilistic predictions.
-The current production model maintains a Brier score of approximately 0.055, which indicates strong calibration.
+The current production model maintains a Brier score of approximately 0.106 across 480 retrospective predictions, which indicates strong calibration.
 All historical predictions and their outcomes are available in the audit trail for independent verification.

 Logicon monitors 10 high-priority conflict regions spanning Eastern Europe, the Middle East, the Sahel, the Horn of Africa, Central Africa, South Asia, Southeast Asia, East Asia, the Caucasus, and Latin America.
 Each region has dedicated feature extraction pipelines assessing political, military, economic, and governance dimensions.